fspxnky/fspxnky.github.io/content/Write-ups/DC-9.md

 Thanks to [@DCAU7](https://twitter.com/DCAU7) and the team for creating this machine.

-The machine IP address is `192.168.50.108` for me, yours will be different.
+> The machine IP address is `192.168.50.108` for me, yours will be different.
 Do scan your network before proceeding with the attack.
+Do snapshot the machine before proceeding, in case we need to revert it once we are finish or we mess up the machine

 ## Scanning
 Let us start by scanning using Nmap to find any opened ports in the machine.